A Guide to Miami Cruise Port Terminals

 Opened in 2018, Terminal A is home to Royal Caribbean Cruises and is the largest cruise terminal in the United States.
 The iconic sails of Terminal G make it an instantly recognizable landmark in Miami, and the terminal also serves Royal Caribbean.
 Terminal J is a boutique facility that caters to luxury cruises and smaller ships.

-Moving from Terminal F, MSC Cruises will sail out of a newly designed Terminals AA/AAA by 2022.
+Moving from Terminal F, MSC Cruises will sail out of a newly designed Terminals AA/AAA in 2024.
 Carnival’s ships are based at Terminals D and E, and the newly renovated Terminal F from 2022.
-Norwegian Cruise Line operates out of Terminals B and C., while the new Terminal K will be the base for Disney Cruise Line.
-Terminal V is expected to open in 2021 for Virgin Voyages.
+Norwegian Cruise Line operates out of Terminals B and C, while the new Terminal K will be the base for Disney Cruise Line.
+Terminal V opened in 2022 for Virgin Voyages.

 Miami has several cruise terminals and they are: